Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Europe’s entry requirements for Americans, Canadians, and other visa-exempt countries will change at the end of this year.
 You’ll soon need an electronic travel authorization called ETIAS to visit European destinations.

-The exact launch date has not yet been announced, but the system is expected to be up and running by late 2022.
+The exact launch date has not yet been announced.
+It was originally slated to go into effect in late 2022.
+However, the European Union has postponed the launch of the European Travel Information and Authorization System (ETIAS) to November 2023.
 There’ll be a short implementation period before the visa waiver becomes mandatory to travel to Europe visa-free on an American or Canadian passport.

 It’s important to point out that this is not a visa.
 The new permit is similar to the United States ESTA, you’ll be able to register online in a few minutes.
 To find out if you’re eligible, check here.